Pragmatic Objects

 Separate your methods such as a method is either a command or a query.

-Have you heard of the Command/Query Separation (CQS) principle ?
+Have you heard of the principle ?

 It states that every method of a class should either change the state of the object or return a value, but not both.